TheChronicMonster/feedReader/README.md

 #Running Instructions

 To run this repository fork the master or clone to your desktop.
 Open index.html in the web browser of your choice to view the specifications and expectations.
+If the page does not seem to load properly on your browser then try using Google Chrome.
 To view the test-driven source code that I created open jasmine/spec/feedreader.js.

 # Project Overview